-The 2018-19 season marks Maestro Clay Couturiaux’s seventh season as Music Director and Conductor of the Richardson Symphony Orchestra, his fifteenth season as Music Director and Conductor of the Monroe Symphony Orchestra in Louisiana, and his seventeenth year as Assistant Director of Orchestral Studies at the University of North Texas.
+The 2019-20 season marks Maestro Clay Couturiaux’s eighth season as Music Director and Conductor of the Richardson Symphony Orchestra, his sixteenth season as Music Director and Conductor of the Monroe Symphony Orchestra in Louisiana, and his eighteenth year as Assistant Director of Orchestral Studies at the University of North Texas.

 Maestro Couturiaux has accumulated over two decades of experience conducting professional symphony orchestras and teaching at the university level.
 His career has taken him across the United States, Europe, and Asia including concerts with the Milano Classica Orchestra da Camera of Milan, Italy and in Taipei with the National Taiwan Normal University Symphony Orchestra.
 Other professional conducting engagements include performances with the Abilene Philharmonic, Arkansas Symphony, Austin Symphony, Ballet Arlington (now Metropolitan Classical Ballet), East Texas Symphony Orchestra, Texas Chamber Orchestra, and Wichita Falls Symphony Orchestra.